colin-gourlay/sundown-sessions/src/content/artists/u/unbelievable-truth/index.md

 ---
 title: Unbelievable Truth
+genres: []
 featured_image: artists/u/unbelievable-truth/unbelievable-truth.jpg
 artist_page: true
 ---
 ## About

-Acoustic rock band from Abingdon, Oxfordshire, UK formed in 1994, disbanded on September 16, 2000.

-Line-up:
-Andy Yorke (vocals, guitar - brother of Thom Yorke, Radiohead) Jason Moulster (bass)
-Nigel Powell (drums)
-Jim Crosskey

-### Current Lineup

-Nigel Powell, Jason Moulster, Andy Yorke, Jim Crosskey
+Unbelievable Truth are a British rock band, led by Andy Yorke, with Nigel Powell, Jason Moulster, and Jim Crosskey.
+Their sound has been described as "slow, melancholy, country-tinged ballads, wrapped in a soft blanket of acoustic guitars and minor chords".